comphy-lab/basilisk-C/README.md

 ### Getting Started

-For installation and usage instructions, please refer to the [installation guide](src/INSTALL) and [tutorial](Tutorial) in the main Basilisk repository.
+For installation and usage instructions, please refer to the [installation guide](basilisk-source/INSTALL) and [tutorial](basilisk-wiki/Tutorial) in the respective directories.

 For our course on this codebase, please refer to our [course website](https://comphy-lab.org/teaching/2025-Basilisk101-Madrid).

 ### Documentation

-Comprehensive documentation is available at [basilisk.fr](http://basilisk.fr), including:
+Comprehensive documentation is available in the basilisk-wiki directory and at [basilisk.fr](http://basilisk.fr), including:
 - Tutorial examples
 - User guides
 - Technical documentation